suxrobGM/explainable-melanoma/README.md

 # Install dependencies
 pdm install

-# Or with pip (if you have requirements.txt)
+# If PDM is not installed then install it via pip:
-pip install -e .
+pip install pdm
 ```

 ## Dataset Preparation